- Duration: 3 days for face-to-face | Total of 19.5 hours for Virtual Classroom course

 - Those involved in the Sales or Marketing of these instruments, their consumables or their use for analysis - e.g. manufacturers, contract labs, media companies.

-"The instructor was very knowledgeable and communicated in an accessible way."
-Absolute Basics of Thermal Gravimetric Analysis (TGA), July 2020.
+"The instructor was very knowledgeable and communicated in an accessible way." delegate who attended the Absolute Basics of Thermal Gravimetric Analysis (TGA), July 2020.